Nelitarnia/WO3U-speedrun-guide/character-notes.md

 If you end Zhenji's speed buff early with a musou, the speed buff's visual effect will still be active afterwards for a few seconds even though actions are no longer sped up.

 While speed buffed, riding a horse makes the entire horse emit a double image like Zhenji herself.
 Sadly, the speed of the horse is not increased.

+## Zhou Yu

+• Speed / Focus + Speed

+### Good angled glitch

+Zhou Yu can bypass up to medium-thick walls while angled using his sprint attack, air special or C3.
+Additionally, C4 also works for thin walls.

+### Average attacking through walls

+His air special can hit through walls, but at such a short distance it's unlikely to help.

+### Good high jump

+Zhou Yu can double jump and he also has a unique air charge attack that gives him a lot of height before a downsmash.

+C5 can be used as a launcher for starting a high jump.
+It gives more height than a double jump, although it's so fast that it's hard to get all the potential benefit out of it.

+Putting all of this together, his highest known jump is C5 (away from a wall) -> double jump -> charge attack.
+This enough to nearly cross Tier 2 in Luoyang.

+### Situational infinite jump

+Zhou Yu has a rather unique air special.
+It features a forward dash which works extremely well for quick horizontal movement, but the animation tracks ground height and always attempts to keep Zhou Yu at a certain height from ground level.
+If you do it high in air, Zhou Yu will be quickly pulled downwards to meet this specific height requirement.
+The amount of height this animation can reset is limited to maybe around 8 meters, but it's easily enough to prevent any height gaining during an infinite jump.

+In other words, Zhou Yu is completely unusable for vertical infinite jumping, but he can work well for horizontal infinite jumping in some rare situation where you just want to quickly move forward in air with disregard for height gain or actually *want* to lose height quickly.

+To note, because Zhou Yu's air special animation tracks ground height, he cannot dash over deep water without sinking.

+### Good speed movement

+Zhou Yu has access to double jumps, which allows him to move faster than his natural 135 Speed.

+Even besides this, the forward movement of his air special can be used as a movement tactic.
+Chaining his air special together with Yukimura Sanada's air special allows a fast aerial movement style that is almost precisely as fast as Yukimura Sanada + Xingcai air special chaining, corresponding to slightly above 240 Speed (with Agility 10).
+This is enough to obsolete a horse in many cases.

+### Situational wallzip

+Zhou Yu can gain a pretty good amount of height with his air charge attack, although steering is limited during it.
+It might still help in some desperate situation, like for wallzipping in the original WO3 where air specials don't exist.

+To note, Zhou Yu's air special just flat out doesn't seem to work for wallzipping.

+### Average combat setup

+Ground special creates a small tornado that lingers for a few seconds.
+This could perhaps help in the faster defeat of a single target, but it won't help with other type of multi-tasking much.

+### Average sloped floor clilp

+His air special offers an effortless clip past large sloped floors like Nanzhong stairs.
+However, it does not work at Anegawa or any other more subtle sloped floors.

+### Other notes

+His regular air attack has a bizarrely high damage box, and it can hit enemies that are over 3 meters above, at least.
+This is possible to try at Nanzhong under Achilles fight arena.

 ## Technical stuff